 The Student Government Association (SGA) is a delegation of students who act as a channel by which all students may express their opinions, concerns, and cooperation.
 The SGA has the responsibility to promote fellowship, scholarship, leadership, and spiritual life in the university community; to cultivate understanding between the students and university personnel; and to inspire loyalty to the University and to the principles for which it stands.

-The SGA advisor is the Coordinator of Student Leadership and Activities, as well as a MACU faculty/staff member who is voted on by SGA.
+The SGA advisor a MACU faculty/staff member who is voted on by SGA in coordination with the Director of Student Life.
 SGA membership includes the following: